pwntester/octo.nvim/README.md

   timeout = 5000,                          -- timeout for requests between the remote server default_to_projects_v2 = false,          -- use projects v2 for the `Octo card ...` command by default.
 Both legacy and v2 commands are available under `Octo cardlegacy ...` and `Octo cardv2 ...` respectively. ui = {
-    use_signcolumn = true,                 -- show "modified" marks on the sign column },
+    use_signcolumn = false,                -- show "modified" marks on the sign column use_signstatus = true,                 -- show "modified" marks on the status column },
   issues = {
     order_by = {                           -- criteria to sort results of `Octo issue list`